 By the mid 1990s China Southwest began making use of widebody Boeing 767s to greatly enhance the company’s reach internationally.
 The carrier soon started flying intercontinentally to Australia, New Zealand, North America and Europe, as well as to several cities across Asia and the Middle East.

-In 1998 the company began to replace its 737-300s with new generation Boeing 737-600s, and the remaining Tupolev Tu-154s were subsequently put out to pasture.
-In 1999 the airline added Boeing 737-800s and the Airbus A319 to its fleet, while the last of the company’s 737-300s were retired in early 2002.
+In 1998 the company began to gradually replace its 737-300s with newer generation Boeing 737-600s while the carrier’s remaining Tupolev Tu-154s were in turn put out to pasture.
+In 1999 the airline added Boeing 737-800s and the Airbus A319 to its fleet, and the last of the company’s 737-300s were retired in early 2002.

 Wan Zhaohui’s Forced Retirement Controversy